inspec/inspec-aws/docs-chef-io/content/aws_subnets.md

 An `aws_subnets` resource block uses an optional filter to select a group of subnets and then tests that group.

-    # Test all subnets within a single vpc
+Test all subnets within a single vpc:

 ```ruby
 describe aws_subnets.where(vpc_id: 'vpc-12345678') do